Edina, Minnesota

 Edina (/iːˈdaɪnə/ ee-DY-nə, /ɪˈdaɪnə/ ih-DY-nə) is a city in Hennepin County, Minnesota, United States and a first-ring suburb of Minneapolis.
 The population was 53,494 at the 2020 census, making it the 18th most populous city in Minnesota.

 Edina began as a small farming and milling community along Minnehaha Creek in the 1860s and became one of Minneapolis's first incorporated suburbs in 1888.
 After years of being a streetcar suburb, Edina saw expanded development as a car-centric suburb in the 1950s and 1960s.

-The city is known for its shopping, parks, and high quality of life and also has the nation's oldest indoor mall, the Southdale Center.
+The city is known for its public schools, shopping, parks, and the United States' oldest indoor mall, Southdale Center.